Daxes11/Udacity_DevOpsCapstone/README.md

 # Blue/Green Deployment

-To deploy the Blue/Green environment we are using different branches in this repository:
+To deploy the Blue/Green environment we are using different branches in our repository:

 ```sh
 blue